-091-130 Animal Science Internship // 1 cr
+091-130 | Animal Science Internship // 1 Credit

 This course is required for all students in the Animal Science Management Associate Degree Program.
-Provides students work experience in an area of their choice and complements on-campus instructional program.
+Provides students work experience in an area of their choice and complements oncampus instructional program.
 Potential for full-time employment for program graduates is available.

 Restricted to students admitted to the following program(s): Animal Science Management

-091-132 Ruminant Nutrition & Feeding // 2 cr
+091-132 | Ruminant Nutrition & Feeding // 2 Credits